Go ahead . . . dive in!

 You know those rare foods that are really, really delicious—we mean crave-worthy—but can also play a major role in a healthy diet?
 That's seafood.
 Absolutely delicious and a good source of protein and omega 3’s, seafood is something we should enjoy on a regular basis.

-In fact, because fish and shellfish can be such a great part of an overall healthy eating pattern, the Dietary Guidelines for Americans, 2020-2025, generally recommend consuming 8 ounces of seafood per week.
+In fact, because fish and shellfish can be such a great part of an overall healthy eating pattern, the Dietary Guidelines for Americans, 2020—2025 generally recommends consuming eight ounces of seafood per week.
 Government and health organizations recommend eating seafood twice each week.

 Fish are often a lean source of protein with less fat per serving than red meats.
 In other words, you'll need to consume fewer calories to meet your daily protein needs.
-One three-ounce serving of fish provides about one-third of the daily recommended protein.
+One three-ounce serving of fish provides about one-third of your daily recommended protein intake.
 As a bonus, fish is easier to digest than meat and poultry because of less connective tissue—the same reason it flakes so easily under a fork.

 Don't fear this fat.
 It's kind to you.

-Fattier fish—like cooked farmed Atlantic salmon—typically contain 1825 milligrams of omega-3 fatty acids per serving.
-But even options with less fat, such as cooked haddock and scallops, contain, respectively, 136 milligrams and 88 milligrams of EPA and DHA omega-3 fatty acids per serving.
+Fattier fish—like cooked farmed Atlantic salmon—typically contain 1,825 milligrams of omega-3 fatty acids per serving.
+But even options with less fat can be a good source of EPA and DHA omega-3 fatty acids: Cooked haddock and scallops contain 136 milligrams and 88 milligrams per serving, respectively.

 So . . . what's for dinner?

-How about savory Mediterranean scallops and artichoke-mushroom pasta?
-Lemony, sautéed balsamic fish with orzo?
-Or deliciously smoky paprika fish tacos with black bean-pineapple salsa?
+How about savory broiled scallops and vegetables with artichoke-mushroom pasta?
+Lemony sautéed balsamic fish with orzo?
+Or deliciously smoky paprika fish tacos with black bean—pineapple salsa?

-Check these and other seafood recipes for enjoying the taste—and health benefits—of fish on a regular basis.
+Try these and other seafood recipes to enjoy the taste —and health benefits—of fish on a regular basis.

 Have another fish in mind that you don’t see featured at Publix?
 Let us know.
 We can order any fish you like!